anymod/guide/docs/examples/optimize-assets.md

 | Axios | JS | https://unpkg.com/axios/dist/axios.min.js |
 | Bulma | CSS | https://cdn.anymod.com/anymod.namespaced.a04.bulma-v0.7.css |

-By default, Anymod will load all of the assets needed for these mods automatically, and the mods will work right out of the box.
+By default, AnyMod will load all of the assets needed for these mods automatically, and the mods will work right out of the box.

-However, in order to know which assets to load, Anymod has to make a request when the page is first parsed, and then load the assets.
+However, in order to know which assets to load, AnyMod has to make a request when the page is first parsed, and then load the assets.
 This is fast, but we can make the process even faster by eliminating this first request.

 ### 2. Reading the browser console